viniciusrezende/WP-Minions/readme.md

 }
 ```

 4. Next, you'll need to choose your job queue system.
-Gearman and RabbitMQ are supported out of the box.
+Gearman, RabbitMQ and AzureQueue are supported out of the box.

 ### Gearman